www.tlab.it

 A : TOOLS FOR CO-OCCURRENCE ANALYSE

-These tools enable us to analyse different kinds of relationships between lexical units (i.e. words).
+These tools enable us to analyse different kinds of relationships between lexical units (i.e. words or lemmas).

-According to the types of relationships to be analysed, the T-LAB options indicated in this diagram use one or more of the followings statistical tools: Association Indexes, Chi Square Tests, Cluster Analysis, Multidimensional Scaling and Markov chains.
+According to the types of relationships to be analysed, the T-LAB options indicated in this diagram use one or more of the followings statistical tools: Association Indexes, Chi Square Tests, Cluster Analysis, Multidimensional Scaling, Principal Component Analysis, t-SNE and Markov chains.

 - Word Associations